-Corporate shareholder Individual shareholder Dividends distributed by EU/EEA corporations are tax exempt No tax privileges
+Dividends distributed by EU/EEA corporations No tax privileges. are tax exempt.

 The Bulgarian rental income of a foreign REIT is subject to a withholding tax of 10%.

 Corporate shareholders are taxed on the income from dividends distributed by a foreign corporation, except for dividends from EU/EEA residents.